-When detecting an outage, our Uptime Monitoring system will save up Ping and a MTR samples, from every monitored location, towards your monitored target.
+When detecting an outage, our Uptime Monitoring system will save up Ping and MTR samples from every monitored location towards your monitored target.
 This way, if the outage was caused due to a network problem, you will have all the info you need in order to debug the issue or properly report it to your upstream provider.

 Here’s how to access your Network Diagnostics.

-Start by going to your Uptime Monitors page, from the top side menu in your dashboard, and access the uptime report that you wish to view.
+Start by going to your Uptime Monitors page, from the top side menu on your dashboard, and access the uptime report that you wish to view.

 On the uptime report page, scroll down to the “Downtimes” section, and click “Details” next to the downtime you wish to inspect.